sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ## Example

+In this example, a Raspberry Pi Zero 2 W and a Pimoroni PHAT DAC are used.
+Shairport Sync will be built to support AirPlay 2, but you will also be shown how to build it for "classic" AirPlay (aka AirPlay 1) if you prefer.
+BTW, the requirments for classic Airplay are less stringent: for classic AirPlay, a Pi Zero W is powerful enough, and Raspbian Stretch (Lite) or later is fine.

-In this example, a Raspberry Pi Zero W and a Pimoroni PHAT DAC are used.
-This combination has been tested for over two years.
-Please note that some of the details of setting up networks are specific to the version of Linux used -- Raspbian Stretch or later.
+Please note that some of the details of setting up networks are specific to the version of Linux used -- Rasberry Pi OS (Bullseye) Lite or later.

 ### Prepare the initial SD Image
-* Download the latest version of Raspbian Lite -- Stretch Lite of 2018-03-13 at the time of writing -- and install it onto an SD Card.
+* Download the latest version of Raspberry Pi OS (Lite) -- Bullseye (Lite) of 2022-04-04 at the time of writing -- and install it onto an SD Card.
+The Lite version is preferable to the Desktop version as it doesn't include a sound server like PulseAudio or PipeWire that can prevent direct access to the audio output device.
 * Mount the card on a Linux machine.
 Two drives should appear -- a `boot` drive and a `rootfs` drive.
 Both of these need a little modification.
 * Enable SSH service by creating a file called `ssh` on the `boot` drive.
 To do this, mount the drive and CD to its `boot` partition (since my username is `mike`, the drive is at `/media/mike/boot`):
 ```